KiranYarashi/Model_dataset/README.md

 * [Some models trained with the D-Fire dataset](https://github.com/pedbrgs/Fire-Detection).
 * For more surveillance videos, request your registration on our environmental monitoring website ["Apaga o Fogo!"
 (Put out the Fire!)](https://apagaofogo.eco.br/).

-## Citation

-Please cite the following paper if you use our image database:

-- <p align="justify">Pedro Vinícius Almeida Borges de Venâncio, Adriano Chaves Lisboa, Adriano Vilela Barbosa: <a href="https://link.springer.com/article/10.1007/s00521-022-07467-z"> An automatic fire detection system based on deep convolutional neural networks for low-power, resource-constrained devices. </a> In: Neural Computing and Applications, 2022.</p>

-If you use our surveillance videos, please cite the following paper:
-- <p align="justify"><b>Pedro Vinícius Almeida Borges de Venâncio</b>, Roger Júnio Campos, Tamires Martins Rezende, Adriano Chaves Lisboa, Adriano Vilela Barbosa: <a href="https://link.springer.com/article/10.1007/s00521-023-08260-2"> A hybrid method for fire detection based on spatial and temporal patterns. </a> In: Neural Computing and Applications, 2023.</p>